-621 1.
-Project Information
+1. Project Information

 1.1.
 Background Moapa Solar LLC proposes to develop and operate the Moapa Solar Energy Center project (MSEC or Project) on the Moapa Indian Reservation (Reservation).
-The proposed MSEC Project would consist of a solar power generation facility (SPGF), gen-tie lines that would interconnect the Project to the regional electrical transmission grid, and an access road between the SPGF and a frontage road along the west side of Interstate 15 (I-15).
-The SPGF would be located entirely on lands within the Moapa River Indian Reservation, the gen-tie lines would be located on both Reservation and Bureau of Land Management (BLM)- administered lands, and the access road would be located primarily on BLM-administered lands.
-The Applicant has entered into an agreement with the Moapa Band of Paiute Indians (Tribe) to lease land, up to 30 years, on the Reservation for the purposes of constructing and operating a solar energy center.
-The MSEC would utilize photovoltaic (PV) technology to generate up to 200 megawatts (MW) of energy.
-The electricity generated from the Project would be sold to a customer via a Power Purchase Agreement (PPA) or on a merchant plant basis.
+The proposed MSEC Project would consist of a solar power generation facility (SPGF), gen-tie lines that would interconnect the Moapa Solar Energy Center project to the regional electrical transmission grid, and an access road between the solar power generation facility and a frontage road along the west side of Interstate 15 (I-15).
+The solar power generation facility would be located entirely on lands within the Moapa River Indian Reservation, the gen-tie lines would be located on both Reservation and Bureau of Land Management (BLM)- administered lands, and the access road would be located primarily on BLM-administered lands.
+Moapa Solar LLC has entered into an agreement with the Moapa Band of Paiute Indians (Tribe) to lease land, up to 30 years, on the Reservation for the purposes of constructing and operating a solar energy center.
+The Moapa Solar Energy Center project would utilize photovoltaic (PV) technology to generate up to 200 megawatts (MW) of energy.
+The electricity generated from the Moapa Solar Energy Center project would be sold to a customer via a Power Purchase Agreement (PPA) or on a merchant plant basis.

 1.2.
 Location The Proposed Project would be located approximately 20 miles northeast of Las Vegas in Clark County, Nevada (Figure 1).
-The SPGF would be located on 850 leased acres within the Reservation in Mount Diablo Meridian.
+The solar power generation facility would be located on 850 leased acres within the Reservation in Mount Diablo Meridian.
 The Proposed Project site is accessible from Exit 64 on I-15.
 Traffic will exit I-15 and travel a short distance westbound on Highway 93 until reaching the frontage road.
 Traffic will then turn northbound on the frontage road and parallel I-15.
 The first 5.8 miles of the frontage road is maintained by the Nevada Department of Transportation (NDOT), and the remaining 2 miles of paved road stretches up to the South Crystal Valley Substation Access Road.
 Beyond the South Crystal Valley Substation, the roadway becomes an unpaved utility corridor.

 1.3.
 Scope of Work and Schedule The Proposed Project is anticipated to begin construction during the first quarter of 2014 and achieve commercial operation in the first quarter of 2015.
 The Project would consist of four linear ancillary facilities on federal lands managed by the BLM, including a 1.6 mile overhead 500-kV transmission line to the Harry Allen Substation, a site access road, and a 5.4 mile water pipeline (Figure 2).
 Construction would occur concurrently at various locations along the transmission line right-of-way (ROW).
 It is anticipated that construction would begin in 2014, and the overall project will be constructed over a period of 24 months for the PV Project.
 The construction of the transmission line portion will be approximately 4 to 6 months of the total construction schedule.
 Initial construction activities would involve the improvement of existing public access and spur roads where necessary.
 Although minimal improvements are expected, some road widening and additional gravel may be required.